zihzhan/microsoft-graph-docs/api-reference/beta/api/reports_getprinterusagesummary.md

 |`periodEnd`|`Edm.DateTimeOffset`|Yes|The end date (inclusive) for the time period to include data from.|

 ## Response
-If successful, this method returns `200, OK` response code and collection of [groupPrintUsageSummary](../resources/groupprintusagesummary.md) objects in the response body.
+If successful, this method returns `200, OK` response code and a [printerUsageSummary](../resources/printerusagesummary.md) object in the response body.

 ## Example
 The following is an example of how to call this API.